Exact Sampling of Determinantal Point Processes without Eigendecomposition: Experiments

 \subsection{Sampling the patches of an image}

 A random and diverse subselection of the set of patches of an image can be useful for numerous image processing applications.
 A first obvious one is image compression.
 Indeed, it is possible to obtain a good reconstruction of the image from a very small portion of its patches.
-It is sometimes necessary to keep only the most informative patches of the image, if possible a small amount, and reconstruct the image, store it, only thanks to these few patches.
-Moreover, most of patch-based algorithms could use such a subselection of patches to improve or at least speed up its procedures, e.g. for denoising \citep{Buades_NLmeans_2005}.
-To do this, the selected patches must be representative of the patches diversity and this is what DPPs offer. \cite{LaunayLeclaire_textoDPP_2019} explore this strategy to speed up a texture synthesis algorithm.
+It is sometimes necessary to keep only the most informative patches of the image, if possible a small amount, and reconstruct the image, store it, only using these few patches.
+Moreover, most of patch-based algorithms could use such a subselection of patches to improve or at least speed up its procedures, e.g. for denoising \cite{Buades_NLmeans_2005}.
+To do this, the selected patches must be representative of the patches diversity and this is what DPPs offer.
+Launay and Leclaire \cite{LaunayLeclaire_textoDPP_2019} explore this strategy to speed up a texture synthesis algorithm.

 Given an image $u$ and a set $\mathcal{P}$ of 10 000 randomly picked patches of $u$, we compare here the selection strategies using either a DPP or a random uniform selection.
-Let us recall the patch-based kernel~\ref{item_patch_kernel} defined as the L-ensemble associated with
+Let us recall the patch-based kernel~\ref{item_patch_kernel} defined as the $L$-ensemble associated with

-that is, $L$ is a Gaussian kernel applied to the squared Euclidean distance between the patches of $\mathcal{P}$.
+that is, $L$ is a Gaussian kernel applied to the Euclidean distance between the patches of $\mathcal{P}$.
 This function is commonly chosen to define a similarity measure between patches.
 It is relevant since in general the reconstruction error is computed in function of the Euclidean distance between the original image and the reconstructed image.
-We set the bandwidth parameter $s$ to be proportional to the median of the interdistances between the patches, as advised by \cite{aggarwal2016gaussiankernel} and \cite{Tremblayetal_DPPforCoresets_2018}.
+We set the bandwidth or scale parameter $s$ to be proportional to the median of the interdistances between the patches, as advised by Aggarwal~\cite{aggarwal2016gaussiankernel} and Tremblay et al.~\cite{Tremblayetal_DPPforCoresets_2018}.